tejamaddimsetty/ORM-Simulation-using-Python/README.md

 You can find the required packages in `requirements.txt`.
 ## Create Database and Table

-Create SQL DB and Table in SQL Client itself.\
+Create SQL DB and Table in SQL Client itself.
+Find the queries reference in `db.sql`\
 DB Name: studs.\
 Table Name: record.\
 You can find queries in the `db.sql` file